 Tuition tax receipt information for previous tax years will be updated periodically.
 If you believe there should be a change to this or any other previous tax receipt records, please email your inquiry to student [dot] accounts [at] mcgill [dot] ca (Student Accounts).

 Please note that a social insurance number is required to be transmitted to the Quebec government in its tax reporting for both the T4A and the RL-8 slip.
 It is therefore highly recommended that you provide this information via the Tax Slips menu on Minerva if you expect to be completing a Quebec income tax return.
 This way the University will be able to include this information on your RL-8 slip.
+Students should also ensure that they have a valid address by February 1st to ensure that their tax receipt will be issued on a timely basis.
+Students without valid addresses will have their receipts suppressed.

 For US students: McGill's IRS Number is 98-6001153.
 You and/or your parents will require this information in order to complete your US income tax returns.